asdas1505/RoboFoot/README.md

 # Acknowledgement

-I would like to thank Prof. Peter Culmer, University of Leeds for the Testing dataset.
+I would like to thank Prof. Peter Culmer, University of Leeds for the guidance.